http4s/http4s/docs/src/main/tut/testing.md

 The above documentation demonstrated how to define an HttpService[F], pass `Request`'s, and then test the expected `OptionT[F, Response]`.

-To add unit tests in your choice Scala Testing Framework, please follow the above examples.
+To add unit tests in your chosen Scala Testing Framework, please follow the above examples.

 ## References